sarthak23j/PasswordManager/README.md

 ## File Descriptions

 *   `create_user.py`: A utility script used to create new user accounts.
 Each user is defined by a master password, which is used to generate unique `salt.key` and `credentials.json` files.
-*   `instance/`: This directory holds instance-specific data, which should not be version controlled.\
-    *   `instance/[hashed_master_password]_credentials.json`: The file where a user's encrypted credentials are stored in JSON format.
+*   `instance/`: This directory holds instance-specific data, which should not be version controlled.\    *   `instance/[hashed_master_password]_credentials.json`: The file where a user's encrypted credentials are stored in JSON format.
 The filename is derived from a hash of the user's master password. **Do not modify this file directly.**\
     *   `instance/[hashed_master_password]_salt.key`: A file that stores a unique salt used to derive the encryption key from a user's master password.
 The filename is derived from a hash of the user's master password. **Do not delete or modify this file.**

-**Note on Debugging:** This project includes `print` statements in Python files and `console.log` statements in JavaScript files for development and debugging purposes.
-These are intended to aid in understanding application flow and troubleshooting, and do not interfere with the user experience.